Old Chang Kee (Singaporean Curry Puffs) – London

 So, was Old Chang Kee "shiok" or not?
 Well, when it comes to the curry puffs, then there's no denying the quality of the pastry - undeniably good, with an assortment of fillings, the best of which for us is the Curry Chicken and Curry Potato.
 As for their mains, then these ranged from the good to the decent, with a couple splitting the crowd.
 Nevertheless, we might have enjoyed these more had the spices been more robust.

-All in all, this new Singaporean eatery is certainly a welcome change to the obvious choices in the area, especially for those looking for a hearty, flavourful meal-on-the-go.
+All in all, this new Singaporean eatery is certainly a welcome change to the obvious choices in the area, especially for those looking for hearty, flavourful meals-on-the-go.

 With Old Chang Kee available via Deliveroo and City Pantry, and also being part of the increasingly popular Too Good to Go initiative, don't forget to take advantage of the 10% discount generously put up by them.